Gathering detailed insights and metrics for remark-validate-links

 looks as follows:

-If this project were hosted on Bitbucket, it would be:
+If this project were hosted on Bitbucket, the config would be:

 It’s recommended to use remark-validate-links